andrewdoak/thevegetalist/README.md

 # Introduction
 The Vegetalist is an app that is designed as a helper for planning and tracking a [Square Foot Garden](https://squarefootgardening.org/).
+In square foot gardening, a plot is laid out in a grid, and plants are paired and spaced in order to encourage efficient vegetable production, beauty, and companion planting (plants that are symbiotic, so to speak).
+This is a complex endeavor.
+I built this app to simplify my life, and hopefully others' who would like to take up square foot gardening, or already do it.

 # Technologies
 - MERN Stack (MongoDB, Express, React, NodeJS)